Are there ‘last days’ signs or manifestations of the Holy Spirit prophesied?

 Bob Thiel would anoint him with oil.

 Fulfilled on February 9, 2017.
 Nimrod did not have any reason to know that he would be ordained by Bob Thiel as a deacon as Bob Thiel did not do any ordinations in his previous trips to Africa.
-Also Bob Thiel did not learn of his dream until about two weeks later.
+Also Bob Thiel did not learn of his dream until about two weeks after the ordination.

 Alexsandar Veljic would get to Manipur, despite visa and travel issues that looked to prevent him, plus Sani Mao would be anointed with oil.

-Alexsandar Veljic arrived in Manipur on January 10, 2019 and ended up anointing Sani Mao as a deacon on January 12, 2019 as Bob Thiel had tentatively authorized (but had not let Sani Mao know).
+Alexsandar Veljic arrived in Manipur on January 10, 2019 and ended up anointing Sani Mao as a deacon on January 12, 2019 as Bob Thiel had tentatively authorized (but had not let Sani Mao or anyone in India know).

-(The above list has dreams that were given to different ones of different ages in Africa, Asia, Europe, North America, and the South Pacific.
-For more details on the dreams, confirmations, and dreamers, see the article Dreams, the Bible, the Radio Church of God, and the Continuing Church of God).
+The above list has dreams that were given to different ones of different ages in Africa, Asia, Europe, North America, and the South Pacific.
+Some others affiliated with the CCOG had dreams that may have been of God, but they were not the type specific enough to CCOG, but more personal, hence are not in the above list.
+For more details on the dreams, confirmations, and dreamers, see the article Dreams, the Bible, the Radio Church of God, and the Continuing Church of God.

 How many dreams or people with confirmed dreams will it take for people to accept that the dreams’ prophecy in Acts 2:17-18 is being fulfilled in the Continuing Church of God and, to this degree, in no other church?